crockwell/Cap3D/text-to-3D/shap-e/README.md

 # Generate Test Images using Shap-E

 ## Usage
 1. Install with `pip install -e .`.
-Please refer to the [original repo](https://github.com/openai/shap-e), if any errors occur.
+Please make sure you download shap-E codes from this repo as there are some modifications different from original repos.

 2. Download finetuned checkpoint from https://huggingface.co/datasets/tiange/Cap3D/tree/main/our_finetuned_models, and move it to `model_ckpts`.
 ```